 When my toddler pulled Smith’s book off the shelf a few months ago and handed it to me, God unfolded this experiment in my mind, a way to finally begin to embrace God as Mother in my personal prayer life.
 I would put down my masculine Bible for a few months and read devotional literature that used feminine pronouns and metaphors for God.
 And I would journal about my own experiences as a mother and a woman.
 I would see what would happen to the God image in my mind: could I really embrace God as Mother, and not only Man Upstairs?
 And what difference would it make?
 Would I become less Christian?

-But Jesus is no chicken.
+But Jesus is no chicken, and he is not a flower either.
 The nature of metaphors is that they are limited.
 No one metaphor can say it all; we need many.

 So, there was no risk here of offending God–just more to learn about myself as a mother and daughter, about Mother God, and about my faith.